Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Introduction

 \subsection{Overview of contents}

-In Sec.~\ref{sec:qsm} and Sec.~\ref{sec:localization} the quantum sawtooth map is introduced and the conditions for dynamical localization are described.
-In Sec.~\ref{sec:noise_models} the noise models under consideration are described in detail.
-Simplified analytical models are compared to numerical results and scaling with number of qubits is explored.
-Section \ref{sec:lindblad} and Sec.~\ref{sec:lindblad_gate-based} consider the Lindblad noise model, Sec.~\ref{sec:ibm_sim_noise} considers the qiskit Aer noise model, and Sec.~\ref{sec:parameter_noise} consides the parameter noise model.
-Presented next is the implementation of the quantum sawtooth map as an algorithm.
-Sec.~\ref{sec:qsm_algorithm} gives its gate decomposition while Sec.~\ref{sec:using_ibm} discusses the details of native gates, device connectivity, and gate depth scaling.
-In Sec.~\ref{sec:main_results} experimental results are presented, compared to IBM-Q reported metrics, and fits using various models are performed.
-Lastly Sec.~\ref{sec:conclusion} provides a summary of our results.
+{In Sec.~\ref{sec:qsm} the quantum sawtooth map is introduced, its conditions for dynamical localization are described, and its gate decomposition is given.
+In Sec.~\ref{sec:main_results} the experimental results are presented and compared to IBM-Q reported metrics.
+In Sec.~\ref{sec:noise_models} noise models are described and fit to experimental data to extract effective decoherence times. {Appendix \ref{appendix:rationale} provides background rationale for the gate-based Lindblad model that is a primary tool in this section.} Section \ref{sec:lindblad} and Sec.~\ref{sec:lindblad_gate-based} consider single-qubit Lindblad noise models, Sec.~\ref{sec:ibm_sim_noise} considers the qiskit Aer noise model, and Sec.~\ref{sec:experiment_fit_lindblad} fits the three resulting models to the data.
+Lastly Sec.~\ref{sec:conclusion} provides a summary of our results.} \changedtext{Discussion of the parametric noise model considered in previous work is relegated to Appendix~\ref{appendix:parameter_noise}.}